 - If you are using an electric or ‘power’ brush the important thing is to make sure you don’t apply pressure and let the brush do the work.
 A brush is already doing a lot of the cleaning and scrubbing action therefore if you press down or move the toothbrush too vigorously you can cause tooth wear or attrition, particularly around their necks where softer dentine is often exposed.
 To avoid this, just hold the toothbrush in place over your teeth and move from tooth to tooth making sure you brush each quadrant of your mouth for 30 seconds each

-By brushing together, it helps cement it as a good routine and add that extra layer of accountability so that you don’t end up forgetting to brush or that try and cut corners and brush for less than 2 minutes.
+- It helps make it routine -By brushing together, it helps cement it as a good routine and add that extra layer of accountability so that you don’t end up forgetting to brush or that try and cut corners and brush for less than 2 minutes.
 It also may help encourage other good oral health routine habits such as interdental brushing or flossing.

-You know the feeling of getting into a bed with freshly laid clean bedsheets?
+- Finalize it with a kiss -You know the feeling of getting into a bed with freshly laid clean bedsheets?
 Well kissing with a freshly clean mouth is your mouth’s equivalent.
 It feels extra nice, is a lovely way to end your night, and is a fitting reward for keeping your oral health in tip-top shape!

 Above all, whether or not you brush with or without your partner, the important thing to remember is that oral health really does matter and it’s important to look after your teeth and mouth.
 A good oral health routine not only keeps your breath fresh and your smile free of tooth decay, it also helps stave off heart disease, diabetes and also strokes.
 It all means a happier healthier and longer life spent together.